Using short quotes and block quotes in MLA

 - All punctuation should be the same in the quote as in the source text.

-- The parenthetical citation should always appear in parentheses at the end of your sentence, regardless of the location of the quote within the sentence.
+- The MLA in-text citation should always appear in parentheses at the end of your sentence, regardless of the location of the quote within the sentence.

 - If the source does not use page numbers, do not include a number in the parenthetical citation.